Before taking your site live, you will want to make sure that you add your domain name within the Greenhouse. You can follow these steps to do so:

 Step 3 - Click Domain Management

-Step 4 - Click Add A Domain and then enter your domain www.yourdomain.com. *Note: Be sure when you enter your domain name to use lowercase letters.
-Using uppercase letters may cause issues with your site going live.
+Step 4 - Click Add A Domain and then enter your domain yourdomain.com. *Note: Be sure when you enter your domain name to use lowercase letters.
+Using any uppercase letters may cause issues with your site going live.

 Step 5 - Click Add Domain to save your domain name to your account.

-Step 6 - Click Add A Domain again, and enter your domain name without the www.
-So in this case you would add yourdomain.com.
-(This will help allow your site to pull up whether or not your users type www.yourdomain.com or yourdomain.com)
+Step 6 - Click Add A Domain again, and enter your domain name with www (ie www.yourdomain.com).
+This will help allow your site to pull up whether or not your users type www.yourdomain.com or yourdomain.com.

 Step 7 - Click Add Domain to save your changes.

 Once this has been completed, you can continue with pointing your domain by following the steps below.

 If you registered your domain name through 1&1, here are the steps you will take to make your website live:

 Step 1 - At 1and1.com, click Login and enter your Customer ID and Password

 Step 2 - Once you've logged in, find the Your Domain area and click Manage Domain